K1ll3r-K4ktuz/awesome-dotfiles/README.md

 + Few dependencies
 + Exit screen
 + Locking (via `xsecurelock`)
-+ Touch screen friendly (I guess, I've never had any problem with my Toshiba Satellite :) )
++ Touch screen friendly (I guess, I've never had any problem with the touchscreen in my Toshiba Satellite :) )
-+ Supports multi monitor setups using xrandr and arandr
++ Supports multi monitor setups using xrandr and arandr, so it's actually kind of manual the config.
+When changing the number of monitors simply restart awesome with mod+ctrl+r
-+ Very stable: Built off of the awesome 4.3 release, no bleeding edge git versions required here!
++ Very stable: As stable as Arch can be hahaha

 <a name="dependencies"></a>
 ## Dependencies ##
-I have made my best effort to reduce the number of dependencies by using the awesome API to its fullest extent, and allowing users to edit the `apps.lua` file (see [installation section](#installation)) to define their own preferred applications.
-That being said, here are the dependencies.

 |Dependency|Description|
 |:----------:|:-------------:|